Jammy2211/PyAutoCTI/paper/paper.md

 JWN and RJM are supported by the UK Space Agency, through grant ST/V001582/1, and by InnovateUK through grant TS/V002856/1.
 RGH is supported by STFC Opportunities grant ST/T002565/1.
-# AA, QH, CSF and SMC are supported by ERC Advanced In-vestigator grant, DMIDAS [GA 786910] and also by the STFCConsolidated
-# Grant for Astronomy at Durham [grant numbersST/F001166/1, ST/I00162X/1,ST/P000541/1].
 RJM is supported by a Royal Society University Research Fellowship.
 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K00042X/1, ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.